JaysonPye/Journal/readme.md

 # My Journal

 Welcome to my GitHub journal!
-Here I document my learning journey, projects, and daily thoughts
+Here I document my learning journey, projects, and daily thoughts.
+Recently this has turned more into a daily life blog.

 ## Table of Contents